coderefinery/cmake/_episodes/07-exercise.md

 In this exercise we will CMake-ify an [example project](https://github.com/bast/calculator).
-This exercise can be interesting for people who use Makefiles or Autotools.
+This exercise can be interesting for those of you who use Makefiles or Autotools.

 On the way we will experiment with some CMake features.